 In connection with one or more of the purposes outlined in the Section 3 above, we typically share your information with:

 - Third parties that provide services to us or on our behalf.
-This includes third parties such as those delivering postal mail, making calls to our supporters, sending emails, analysing data, processing credit card payments and providing IT services (such as hosting providers including Global Payments, Mail Marketing, Elavon, LibertyPay and Creditcall).
-In some cases,we also provide information to third parties, such as Riprap for example, who assist with programmes we run to provide support for people living with cancer and their friends and family.
+This includes third parties such as those delivering postal mail (for example OnePost), print agencies (such as Production Hub or Cello Signal), making calls to our supporters, sending emails, analysing data, processing credit card payments and providing IT services (such as hosting providers including Global Payments, Mail Marketing, Elavon, LibertyPay and Creditcall).
+If you use a special discount code to register for a Maggie’s event, we may share that you have used this code with a third party.
+In some cases,we also provide information to third parties, who assist with programmes we run to provide support for people living with cancer and their friends and family.

-- Our third party partners that run events in partnership with us (an example of this includes London Marathon Events, Great Run, Royal Parks and Run for Charity whereby we share registrant’s email addresses with the event organiser so that they can get in contact with the registrant directly.
+- Our third party partners that run events in partnership with us (an example of this includes London Marathon Events, Great Run, Royal Parks, Run for Charity and London Landmarks Half Marathon) whereby we share registrant’s email addresses with the event organiser so that they can get in contact with the registrant directly.

 - Regulators, other competent authorities (including courts, tribunals and regulatory and law enforcement authorities) and other parties to whom we are required to disclose your personal information to by law.